Alliedium/awesome-ansible/README.md

 ### Creating config VM

-If you are going to use a Windows machine as config, you need to create a Linux VM on it, so you would be able to install ansible.
+If you are going to use a Windows machine as config, you need to create a Linux VM on it, so you would be able to install `Ansible`.
    You will need Windows Subsystem for Linux (WSL).
 Run Windows PowerShell as administrator:
 ```
 wsl --install -d ubuntu